GemCopeland/personal-website/README.md

 ## Search
 Is this necessary?
 Piper finds it very useful on her own site, but it could be also something to add down the line.
 Piper will consider this when she researches the tech stack.

-### To do
-- [ ] Gemma to design simple pagination
-- [ ] Gemma to consider whether RSS is necessary, and if yes, where would it go?
-- [ ] Gemma to design a _Back to top_ button
-- [ ] Piper to research a solution for hosting, adding and resizing images
-- [ ] Piper to research CDNs, considering cost, privacy and tracking